acoetzer/gamedevtv-complete-unity-2d-developer-course/S1IntroductionAndSetup.md

 <hr>
 <br>

-Within Unity, we explored the various sections of the interface and how to reset the interface back to default within the `window > layouts` tab.
+Within Unity, we explored the various sections of the interface and how to reset the interface back to default within the Window > layouts tab.
 Looking the Inspector pane, this is where we learned about different components and how to view and manipulate various properties such as the X, Y, Z coordinates, the color of sprites, and the Z index (or order in layer) property, which determines whether an object appears above or below another object.

 <!-- Image Here -->